Nuestro Amor (RBD song): Composition and lyrics

 "Nuestro Amor" is a Latin pop, pop rock and teen pop song that lasts for three minutes and 33 seconds.
 It was written by Memo Méndez Guiu and Emil "Billy" Méndez, and produced by Pedro Damián, the show's executive producer.
 It is structured in the verse-pre-chorus-chorus form.
 The song is assumed to be sung from the point of view of the actors' characters in the telenovela, although Herrera and Anahí don't sing together like Dulce María and Christopher von Uckermann.
+The song is written in the key of E major with a tempo of 130 beats per minute.

-The lyrics are about the group celebrating their new love.
+The lyrics find the group celebrating their new love.
 The song opens with Dulce and von Uckermann, each describing their love as "magical" and "easy".
 The first pre-chorus is done by Perroni with Christian Chávez, comparing it to "a dream", and saying how "everything is happening".
 During the chorus, the band affirm that their love "i[t']s like this / And there's nothing to do about it", asserting "this is how it happens, this love".
 The second verse is sung by Chávez and Anahí, with the former calling it "so simple" and the latter stating "And I don't know how long [this] love will last / But today", before stating in unison that "there's nothing better".
-The second pre-chorus is done by Perroni again, this time with Herrera.
-The second chorus is repeated twice, before leading to a bridge containing a guitar solo.
-The last chorus is also repeated, and includes four ad-libs from Anahí and Chávez each, although the former sings in a higher range.
+The second pre-chorus is done by Perroni with Herrera.
+The second and third choruses are repeated twice, with a guitar solo doubling as a bridge in between them.
+The last chorus includes four ad-libs from Anahí and Chávez each, with the former belting hers.

+Writing for Billboard, Jessica Roiz described the song as a "pop-rock jam that spotlights a love story that is simple and sweet".
+Lucas Villa of Uproxx ranked it at number 6 on his list of RBD's 20 Best Songs, calling it one of the band's "most spellbinding releases" and said the group "channele[d] their lyrics about an otherworldly love into an electrifying anthem that truly feels larger than life".
+For Mariana Canhisares of Omelete, the song "bets on optimism and shows the most romantic and fun side" of any love.